Contents: Checking the oil level in the manual… ↧ Checking the oil level in the… ↧ Checking the level ↧

 Checking the oil level in the manual transmission

-Unscrew the plug of the control hole and make sure that the oil level with the manual transmission warmed up coincides with the lower edge of the control hole.
-If the oil level is low, add it.
-If higher, then allow excess oil to drain into a substituted container (see «Changing the oil in the gearbox»).
+Unscrew the inspection hole plug and make sure that the oil level with the manual transmission warmed up coincides with the lower edge of the inspection hole.
+If the oil level is lower, add it.
+If it is higher, allow the excess oil to drain into a container (see Fig. "Gearbox oil change").

-Attention: the mismatch of the oil level with the recommended one violates the lubrication conditions of the spur gear, which, in fact, is a manual transmission.
+Attention: if the oil level does not correspond to the recommended level, it will disrupt the lubrication conditions of the cylindrical gear reducer, which is essentially a manual transmission.

-To ensure the normal functioning and durability of the automatic transmission, it is necessary to maintain the working fluid of the transmission at a sufficient level.
-Too high or too low fluid levels can cause a malfunction.
+To ensure the normal operation and durability of the automatic transmission, it is necessary to maintain the transmission fluid at a sufficient level.
+Too high or too low a level of the transmission fluid may cause a malfunction.

-The fluid level must be checked with the engine running.
+The working fluid level must be checked with the engine running.

 The automatic transmission selector must be in position P.

-The engine and transmission must be warmed up to normal operating temperature.
+The engine and gearbox must be warmed up to normal operating temperature.

-The vehicle must be parked on a level, level surface.
+The car must be parked on a level horizontal surface.

-Normal operating temperature of automatic transmission fluid (70-80°С) will be reached after a run of approximately 20 km.
+The normal operating temperature of the automatic transmission fluid (70-80°C) will be reached after a run of approximately 20 km.

-To check the oil level in the automatic transmission, an oil dipstick located in the engine compartment is used.
+To check the oil level in the automatic transmission, use the oil dipstick located in the engine compartment.

-If the fluid is cloudy or has changed color, it must be replaced.
+If the fluid is opaque or has changed color, it must be replaced.

-A low fluid level indicates a leak in the automatic transmission.
+A decrease in fluid level indicates a leak in the automatic transmission.

-In this case, contact an authorized Chevrolet dealer for repair as soon as possible.
+In this case, you should contact an authorized Chevrolet dealer for repair as soon as possible.

-Contaminated fluid can cause serious damage to the automatic transmission and lead to costly repairs.
+Contaminated fluid can cause serious damage to your automatic transmission and lead to costly repairs.

 1. Start the engine.

-2. Warm up the engine so that the temperature of the automatic transmission fluid reaches approximately 70°- 80°C
+2. Warm up the engine until the automatic transmission fluid temperature reaches approximately 70°–80°C

-3. Move the switch selector lever from the position «R» into position «1» and again in «R».
+3. Move the selector lever from position "P" to position "1" and back to "P".

-Switching the lever to each of the positions, wait a few seconds for the selected gear to turn on completely.
+When shifting the lever to each position, wait a few seconds for the selected gear to fully engage.

 4. Remove the dipstick and wipe it clean.